vinuni-vishc/CG-IMIF/README.md

 frequently presented to the learning algorithm.
 To this end, a trivial solution is to train the model with novel classes.
 However, this may result in a phenomenon known as catastrophic forgetting, in which the system forgets what it learned in previous classes.
 In this paper, we address this challenge by introducing the class incremental learning (CIL) ability to traditional pill image classification systems.
-Specifically, we propose a novel incremental multi-stream intermediate fusion framework enabling incorporation of an additional guidance information stream that best matches the domain of the problem into various state-of-the-art CIL methods.
+Specifically, we propose a novel incremental multi-stream intermediate fusion framework enabling incorporation of an additional guidance information stream that best matches the domain of the problem into various state-of-the-art CIL methods.
 From this framework, we consider color-specific information of pill images as a guidance stream and devise an approach, namely “Color Guidance with Multi-stream intermediate fusion”(CGIMIF) for solving CIL pill image classification task.
-We conduct comprehensive experiments on real-world incremental pill image classification dataset, namely VAIPE-PCIL, and find that the CG-IMIF consistently outperforms several state-of-the-art methods by a large margin in different task settings.
+We conduct comprehensive experiments on real-world incremental pill image classification dataset, namely VAIPE-PCIL, and find that the CG-IMIF consistently outperforms several state-of-the-art methods by a large margin in different task settings.